pallavikailas/pallavikailas/README.md

 I am an incoming Tech Consultant - AI and Data at [@EY](https://www.ey.com/en_in) & a former SWE intern [@Google](https://www.google.com/)

+My motto is “less is more” when it comes to coding.
+I love investigating the intricacies behind applied Machine Learning and its application through responsible engineering: designing systems that are both responsible in usage and scalable for users.

 Apart from coding, I love travelling, music, archery, and stretching.

+Please reach out if you want to talk about NLP or cats <3

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pallavikailas&label=Profile%20views&color=0e75b6&style=flat" alt="pallavikailas" /> </p>